amirhaa/python-bootcamp-makeen-ninth/exercises/review_data_structure.md

 # scientist50
 ```

 Q18.
-Use defaultdict from collections module to count all occurence of alphabete in a statement.
+Use defaultdict from collections module to count all occurence of alphabet letters in a statement.